-This article describes how to remove the current versions of Sophos Endpoint Security and Control from your network of Windows and Mac OS X computers.
+This article describes how to remove the current versions of Sophos Endpoint Security and Control (the on-premise managed version on our endpoint software) from a Windows or Mac OS X computer.

 - This article does not troubleshoot errors or problems when uninstalling and is intended for guidance on correctly removing endpoint software.
 Other articles document how to resolve corrupt or broken installations (e.g., 118140).

 - For information on uninstalling endpoint software that is installed on the management server see article 116912.

 - For information on uninstalling via a script (or command line) see article 109668.